jbbees/Fintech_BC_21/10_Time_Series_Yen_Futures/Forecasting_Yen_Futures_Walkthrough.md

 ## Forecast Model 1: ARMA Model

+ARMA models forecast future values based on past values.
 We build an ARMA model to make our first forecast based on the *Settle* column.

-However, we need to first transpose the current *Settle* column data to be non-stationary.
+Transpose the current *Settle* column values to stationary format.
 We can use the **.pct_change()** function to do this.
 This will calculate the **percent difference** of the current row value from the previous row, and then we'll multiple by 100 to make it clean whole number form.
 Then we need to drop nulls afterwards.

 <pre><code>
 returns = (yen_futures[["Settle"]].pct_change() * 100)                    # run the pct_change() * 100 to transform non-stationary data to stationary for model.